mitchweaver/Discline/README.md

 ### Dude this is awesome!
 How can I support the project?
 --------------------------------------------------------

 Star it!
-It helps it get higher in GitHub's search results as well as making me feel good inside. ;)
+It helps to get it higher in GitHub's search results as well as making me feel good inside. ;)

 If you'd like to contribute, pull requests are __*always*__ welcome!